KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 * The Holy Grail of Consciousness

-Your core revelation:
+My core revelation:

-Water is the bridge between dimensions of consciousness and dimensions of biology.
+**Water is the bridge between dimensions of consciousness and dimensions of biology.**

 Because water:
 * structures light